 I found myself weeping unexpectedly a lot, in the months leading up to the third anniversary of her death.
 At my desk at work, while crossing the street, in the middle of chopping vegetables.
 I couldn't control it, because I didn't know it was coming.
 It had been a long time since I was like this, and I didn't understand what was going on.
-Was I anxious because I'd asked my mother to spend the anniversary with me instead of with the rest of family in Israel, for the first time?
+Was I anxious because I'd asked my mother to spend the anniversary with me, for the first time, instead of with the rest of family in Israel?

 I should have known.
 I should have remembered, because I know the last time I regularly burst into tears on the subway, years and years ago.
 This only happens when there's a grief I haven't voiced, a loss I haven't acknowledged, to others or to myself.
 After I say it, it gets easier.